 It’s neither.
 Dryden WoodOil is a migrating oil that doubles as a water-repellent, non-filming, timber protector.

-No. One coat of Dryden WoodOil should be applied to your timber now, and a second coat 30-90 days after.
-Begin to maintain your timber with WoodOil two years after second application in areas that are losing the ability to bead water or where colour is fading.
+No. One coat of Dryden WoodOil should be applied to your timber now, and a second coat 30-90 days after or if it is a restoration coat 3-6 months after a strong wash.
+Begin to maintain your timber with WoodOil up to two years after second application (refer to data sheet) in areas where colour is fading.

 No. WoodOil and WoodMaster are different products used for different purposes.
 WoodOil is a water-repellent, non-filming timber protector while WoodMaster is a decorative, low-build wood stain.
 Visit our Products page to find out which one is right for your timber.

 You can use WoodOil Clear for the second coat, but you will only get half the UV protection of a full-colour WoodOil.
 You may notice your timber weather and silver sooner.